informalsecurity/D2FAP/README.md

 **file_system_shellbags.csv** - Shellbag events for all systems for the provided timeline.
 This can be useful in the response process to understand what MAY have been viewed by a threat actor.

 ### Reviewing the Unified Timeline
 The unified timeline is meant to strip Gigabytes of data into a format easier to review.
 That being said - some very useful features can be a bit noisy on the first pass through of analysis.
-Using the filtering options for the 'Date' and 'Detection Type' columns can be extremly useful to aid in the analysis process.
+Using the filtering options for the 'Date' and 'Detection Type' columns can be extremely useful to aid in the analysis process.

-Additionaly, you can pay special attention to 'NOTEs' added to some detections that can be useful.
+Additionally, you can pay special attention to 'NOTEs' added to some detections that can be useful.

 **SUSPICIOUS HOURS** - Indicates events that occur after normal business hours - between 10 PM and 6 AM

 **COMPROMISED ACCOUNT** - Added to selected detections if the account name is one provided in the config input for known compromised accounts

 ### IMPORTANT NOTE -
 This script should be considered only a BEST EFFORT attempt (not forensically sound) to quickly understand the scope of a broad based event.
-Becuase something does not show up in the script does not mean it is not in the underlying artifact - a full forensic review should still be comepleted to fully understand the event.
+Because something does not show up in the script does not mean it is not in the underlying artifact - a full forensic review should still be completed to fully understand the event.
 However - this can be VERY useful to understanding the scope and impact of an incident in a timely manner to help direct initial response efforts.

 ## Current Detections
 ### File System Detections

 ```
-- POSSIBLE Staging Area Observed - In some cases, threat actors may stage fileson the computers they are interacting with.
+- POSSIBLE Staging Area Observed - In some cases, threat actors may stage files on the computers they are interacting with.
 By reviewing the MFT and detecting directories where 100 or more files are created in a small time frame, we can observed potential staging areas to understand what threat actors have taken (even if they are deleted from disk - they may still be listed as orphaned objects in the MFT).

 - Archive File Created - After staging files for exfiltration, threat actors may compress the files to save outbound bandwidth

-- Compromised Account Profile File Activity - Based upon the input known compropmised usernames - this lists file system activity related to the user profile path only of the compromised users.
+- Compromised Account Profile File Activity - Based upon the input known compromised usernames - this lists file system activity related to the user profile path only of the compromised users.
 This is based on a partial match - so a user "ADMIN" will also match the profile path "ADMINISTRATOR".

 - BINARY DROPPED in Compromised User Profile - Any time a executable file (detected by file extension according to the MFT) is dropped in the user profile path of input known compromised users.